 Mindfulness can have great applications for both depression and pain management.
 Some pain clinics offer courses or you can find out more about it BeMindful.
-Members of our Peer Support Group also suggested meditation and yoga could be beneficial, as well as getting outside for fresh air and to engage with nature.
+Members of our community also suggested meditation and yoga could be beneficial, as well as getting outside for fresh air and to engage with nature.

 “Writing things down about my mood, what i experience, it helps to move even if i don’t want to and rather stay in bed, mindfulness, yoga and meditation helps me, go outside for walks and enjoy nature, work with my body and learn to say no.”

 For some chronic pain conditions, such as IBS or Crohns, what you eat will play a big part in how you feel; for all of us, having a balanced diet is essential to our feelings of well-being.
 Unfortunately, this is often one of the first things to go when we are feeling run down.
 Our community suggested making meals in advance and freezing when we are having good days, asking friends and family to help out by providing meals for us and keeping healthy snacks around the house and out with us.